hguangshuai/mag_gen_demo/README.md

 ## Overview

+This is a VAE (Variational Autoencoder) model for generating crystal structures with desired magnetic properties.
+This is a preliminary result from generative model experiments conducted by the JHU S4E Prof. Oses group.
+This is a test demo.

 Preliminary results: Generate CIF files from given magnetic moments.
 This model was trained on 900+ magnetic structures and 2000+ non-magnetic structures.

-**No PyTorch required** - uses pure numpy for fast deployment!

 ## Files